ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 604800 (1 week).

 Similar to [replicated_deduplication_window](#replicated-deduplication-window), `replicated_deduplication_window_seconds` specifies how long to store hash sums of blocks for insert deduplication.
 Hash sums older than `replicated_deduplication_window_seconds` are removed from Zookeeper, even if they are less than ` replicated_deduplication_window`.

-## non_replicated_deduplication_window {#non-replicated-deduplication-window }

-The number of most recently inserted blocks for which should be stores hash sums to check for duplicates for non-replicated MergeTree tables.

-Possible values:

--   Any positive integer.
--   0 (disable deduplication).

 ## replicated_fetches_http_connection_timeout {#replicated_fetches_http_connection_timeout}